paritytech/polkadot/roadmap/implementors-guide/guide.md

   pub max_code_size: u32,
   /// The maximum head-data size, in bytes. pub max_head_data_size: u32,
-  /// The amount of execution cores to dedicate to parathread execution. pub parathread_cores: u32,
+  /// The amount of availability cores to dedicate to parathreads. pub parathread_cores: u32,
   /// The number of retries that a parathread author has to submit their block. pub parathread_retries: u32,